kkats/GO-SHIP-Easy-Ocean/README.md

 This is the clean data with no horizontal interpolation and no vertical interpolation.
 We support Matlab format
 and ASCII CSV in [WHP Exchange format](https://cchdo.ucsd.edu/formats).
-Note: we do not perform any additional quality control.
+Note: we do not perform any additional quality control except for obvious cases listed [below](https://github.com/kkats/GO-SHIP-Easy-Ocean#36-bad-data).
 Bad data in the original data set remain in the product.

 ### 1.1 All stations
 It is possible to include all stations in the original CTD file in the `reported` data set, e.g., for float calibration purposes.